rdsea/bigdataplatforms/tutorials/consistency/README.md

 ```
 $source virtualenv/bin/activate
 ```

+If you get error in the above steps for accessing cassandra via cqlsh, follow below

 ## 2. Sample data

 We use the data set [A Dataset for Research on Water Sustainability](https://osf.io/g3zvd/overview?view_only=63e9c2f0cdf547d792bdd8e93045f89e).
 However, we only use the metadata from the CSV file.
 Furthermore, we extract only a few fields.

-[The extracted data is here] tutorials/consistency/water_dataset.csv
+[The extracted data is here] tutorials/basiccassandra/datasamples/water_dataset_v_05.14.24_1000.csv
 >If you dont use the python sample programs, you can also use other datasets, as long as you follow *CQL* samples by adapting them for your data.

 ## 3. Exercise Steps